Chicken Piccata Pasta

 - Place a large pot of salted water over high heat and bring to a boil.
 Meanwhile, chop the chicken, onion, and herbs.
 Place a large skillet over medium heat and add the butter and oil.

 - Drop the pasta in the boiling water and cook as instructed on the package (about 8 minutes) then drain.
-Once the butter is melted, salt and pepper the chicken liberally and toss with 2 Tb. flour.
+Once the butter is melted, salt and pepper the chicken liberally and toss with 2 tablespoons flour.
 Place the chicken pieces in the hot butter and saute for 2-3 minutes per side until golden brown.
 Remove the chicken with a slotted spoons and place on paper towels to dry.

 - Add the rosemary, garlic and onions to the butter and saute for 1 minute.
-Then whisk in the remaining 2 Tb. flour to thicken the sauce.
+Then whisk in the remaining 2 tablespoons flour to thicken the sauce.
 Cook for another minute, then whisk in the lemon juice and chicken stock.